lalebarde/streamq-proxy/README.md

 the proxy forwards all the messages from one to the other.
 There is a little state machine for the frontend and for the backend in the proxy.

-This first feasability program works.
+This first feasability program works, including with multipart messages and asynchronous messages.

-TODO:

-1. Test multi-part messages.

-2. Test asynchronicity (send several messages before waiting for responses).

-3. Extend to many clients & workers.
+TODO: Extend to many clients & workers.

 ## Building and installation